astenlund/FeatherPod/README.md

 - Audio normalization enabled/disabled (defaults to enabled)
 - Auto-connect on startup enabled/disabled (defaults to enabled)

 The CLI prompts for the API key on first use and saves it automatically.
-If auto-connect is disabled, interactive mode starts in disconnected mode and you can connect manually via Settings.
+If auto-connect is disabled, interactive mode starts in disconnected mode and you can connect manually via Preferences.

 **Single-file distribution:** The CLI embeds default configuration as resources.
 Run `FeatherPod config generate` to create local config files for customization.